amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer length: 50-100 words.
 >

-> Example:
+In order to configure our python scripts we created configuration files and used Hydra to load the configurations.
-> *We used a simple argparser, that worked in the following way: python my_script.py --lr 1e-3 --batch_size 25*
+Regarding experiements we used **XXX** as a tool to manage the hyperparameters, which works in the following way: **(python my_script.py --lr 1e-3 --batch_size 25)**
->
-> Answer:

---- question 12 fill here ---

 ### Question 13